huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Treat your body as the house you will live forever.
 It’s the only place you have to live.

 Never ever sacrifice your sleep.
 Don’t limit sleep length.
 Sleep as much as your body needs.
 Sleep is the best legal performance enhancing drug on the planet.
-Listen to your body.
-Always make sure you get enough of seven to night hours of sleep each night.
+[Listen to your body.](https://huami.ng/a-letter-to-my-body)Always make sure you get enough of seven to night hours of sleep each night.

 Move your body.
 [Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or [do micro-exercises](https://darebee.com/) throughout the day.